 Abbey Moring, Director of Extended Day

 Abbey Moring joined St. Christopher’s Extended Day in 2014 and was named Director of Extended Day in 2017.
 Previously, Abbey worked as a 1st grade and pre-school teacher and also as a private tutor in Virginia, North Carolina, and Colorado.
 An alumna of St. Catherine's School, Abbey earned her B.A. in English from the University of Colorado and her licensure in elementary education from the University of North Carolina-Asheville.
-She is currently pursuing her master’s degree in education from the University of Virginia’s Curry School of Education.
+She earned her master’s degree in education from the University of Virginia’s Curry School of Education.

 Ren O’Ferrall ‘85, Director of Athletics